FA3001/FA3001.github.io/about.md

 permalink: /about/
 ---

 Data Engineer who practicing data engineering projects.
-I continuously learn and keep myself up-to-date on the principles of distributed computing, big data applications, how to handle streaming data, scheduling/orchestrating pipelines, working principles of cloud environments, I also develop my coding skills, especially in Python and SQL.
-Welcome to my GitHub :)
+I continuously learn and keep myself up-to-date on the principles of distributed computing, big data applications, how to handle streaming data, scheduling/orchestrating pipelines, working principles of cloud environments, I also develop my coding skills, especially in Python and SQL. :)

 ### More Information